RadishSystems/choiceview-webapi-avaya-demo/README.md

 choiceview-webapi-avaya-demo
 ============================

-A choice View Demo Application for the Avaya Platform
+A ChoiceView Demo Application for the Avaya Platform

 Overview